Edu-2de/JsApiLesson2/README.md

 ## Overview

-JsApiLesson2 is a RESTful API for managing users, accounts, and financial transactions (withdrawals, deposits, transfers) in a banking system.
-The project is built with Node.js, Express, and PostgreSQL, featuring authentication, authorization, and robust business logic for account operations.
+JsApiLesson2 is a RESTful API for managing users, accounts, cards, and financial transactions (withdrawals, deposits, transfers) in a banking system.
+The project is built with Node.js, Express, and PostgreSQL, featuring authentication, authorization, robust business logic, and a full test suite.

 ---